North East Regional Cochlear Implant Programme

-This page provides an introduction to the North East Regional Cochlear Implant Programme.
+This page provides an introduction to the North East Regional Cochlear Implant Programme, based at The James Cook University Hospital in Middlesbrough.
 For more detailed information regarding the assessment process and for information for implanted patients and their families please use the navigation menu to the left of the screen (or the bottom of the screen if you are using a mobile device).

 The North East Regional Cochlear Implant Programme (NERCIP) is one of the longest standing programmes in the country.
 Since it started in 1990, the programme has implanted over 600 patients, with approximately equal numbers of adults and children.